Mastering Go’s Select: Beyond the Basics

 1.3.2 Common Flow

-In the default situation, the compiler will use the following flow to handle the select
+In the default situation, the compiler will use the following flow to handle the select statement:

 - Convert all cases into runtime.scase structures containing Channel and type information;